 Substantially all of our business operations are conducted in China.
 Accordingly, our results of operations, financial condition and prospects are subject to a significant degree to economic, political and legal developments in China.
 While the PRC economy has experienced significant growth in the past 30 years or so, growth has been uneven across different regions and among various economic sectors.
-Economic growth in China has been slowing in the past few years and China's GDP growth dropped to 2.3% in 2020 due to the COVID-19 outbreak before recovering to 8.1% in 2021.
+Economic growth in China has been slowing in the past few years.
 The PRC government has implemented various measures to encourage economic development and guide the allocation of resources.
 However, these measures may not be successful in transforming the Chinese economy or spurring growth.
 While some of these measures benefit the overall PRC economy, they may also have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations that are applicable to us.

 In addition, the global financial markets have experienced significant disruptions between 2008 and 2009, and the United States, Europe and other economies have experienced periods of recessions.
-The recovery from the economic downturns of 2008 and 2009 has been uneven and is facing new challenges, including the announcement of Brexit which creates additional global economic uncertainty.
+The recovery from the economic downturns of 2008 and 2009 has been uneven and is facing new challenges, including the high inflation in the US which creates additional global economic uncertainty.
 There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China.
-There have also been concerns over unrest in the Middle East and Africa, which have resulted in volatility in financial and other markets.
-There have also been concerns about the economic effect of the tensions in the relationship between China and surrounding Asian countries.
+There have also been concerns about the economic effect of the geo-political tensions in the relationship between China and the United States.
 Economic conditions in China are sensitive to global economic conditions.
 Any prolonged slowdown in the global or Chinese economy may have a negative impact on our business, results of operations and financial condition.
 Additionally, continued turbulence in the international markets may adversely affect our ability to access the capital markets to meet liquidity needs.